- Vacation Leave

 California Employment and Labor Laws FAQs

-Below are other information you might want to know about specific employment and labor laws in California.
+Below is additional information you might want to know about specific employment and labor laws in California.

 California’s Paid Family Leave (PFL) allows parents to bond with a minor foster child for a period of eight weeks.
 This leave can be availed until the first anniversary of foster placement.